SystemCo/pizza_delivery_simulator/readme.md

     * Assigned by: David
     * Due by:      Wednesday 03/19/25
     * Status:      Incomplete

+* Make a list of timers which can all be rendered with a single function call.
+    * Could implement an array or a linked list.
+    * Assigned on: Friday 03/28/25
+    * Assigned by: David
+    * Due by:      Friday 04/05/25
+    * Status:      Incomplete

 ## Project Phases
 ### Basic UI / UX